The Sovereign UX Codex

 01. Reflection Comes First

-Principle: Before a system gives instructions or asks for action, it should first mirror the user’s emotional state.
-Don’t rush them.
-Let them see themselves first.
+Principle: Before a system asks for action, it should mirror the user’s emotional state.

 Example: A support bot says: “It sounds like this has been frustrating—let’s sort it out.”